ceco987/SoftUni/README.md

 - [ ] Java Web Basics
 - [ ] Spring MVC

-Please note that out of courtesy to SoftUni, all exam materials are posted to a private repository.
+Please note that out of courtesy to SoftUni, all exams and exam preparations are posted to a private repository.

-If you require access, please reach me on [ceco.me4kov@gmail.com](mailto:ceco.me4kov@gmail.com) and state your reason.
+If you require access, please reach me on [ceco.me4kov@gmail.com](mailto:ceco.me4kov@gmail.com) and state your reason in the email.